 One of the very many things I love about summer is that you can grill outside.
 Fresh air, blue sky, the voices of neighbor kids playing basketball… A juicy piece of meat resting on the grill… LOVE.
 IT.
 Sorry vegans.
 You know it reminded me Tony Soprano and the way he handled the grill flawlessly (R.I.P James Gandolfini, such a talented actor and Sopranos the best show ever).

 There is something romantic watching a man working a grill.
 No, don’t get me wrong, I enjoy spending time by a grill too, but when my husband is doing that, I am melting inside, ha!
 Alright alright, enough of this fifty shades of grey stuff!
 Let’s talk about me and my grilling passion.
 I like to grill everything.
 Literally EVERYTHING.
-But the grilled chicken and vegetables are my weakness… My hubby says that chicken is not even a meat, but what does he know, right?
+But the grilled chicken and seasonal vegetables are my weakness… My hubby says that chicken is not even a meat, but what does he know, right?

 There are many ways to cook chicken on the grill, but my personal favorite is chicken kabobs.
 I just mix chicken with any veggies I want and throw it on skewers.
 Easy and super delicious!
 Ok, awesome, but wait a second.
 It’s still winter girl, what are you talking about?
 Well, the thing is we can replicate chicken kabobs made on the grill an make them in the oven instead.
 How cool is that?